New Texas COVID-19 variant resistant to antibodies, researchers say

-COLLEGE STATION, Texas (KXAN) —Texas A&M University researchers have identified a new COVID-19 variant called BV-1, after Brazos Valley, where it originated.
+COLLEGE STATION, Texas (KXAN) — Texas A&M University researchers have identified a new COVID-19 variant that originated in the state.

-Scientists at the Texas A&M Global Health Research Complex (GHRC) identified the variant from a saliva sample taken from a student as a part of an ongoing testing program.
+Scientists at the Texas A&M Global Health Research Complex (GHRC) identified the variant — called BV-1 after Brazos Valley, where it originated — from a saliva sample taken from a student as a part of an ongoing testing program.
 Researchers believe it’s related to the United Kingdom variant.

 The student with the confirmed case showed mild flu-like symptoms for nearly a month, suggesting this new variant may cause a longer than normal infection in young adults.
 Although only one mild case has been confirmed, researchers are worried that the variant shows resistance to antibodies.